This post may contain affiliate links. Please read our disclosure policy.

 Why is Korean chicken so crispy?

 The Korean Chicken you get at restaurants is super crispy and often times its what makes the meal so wholesome.
 This is because the chicken is coated with a breading made of potato starch and then the chicken is double-fried to give it that extra crispy texture.
-This is why we recommend making your own healthier Korean-style chicken at home without all the frying and breading.
+This is why we recommend making your own lighter Korean-style chicken at home without all the frying and breading.

 Is chicken thigh nicer than breast?